Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 # Eye movements in reading: fundamental characteristics

-Someone with no knowledge of eye movements may have the impression that during reading, the eye sweeps across the text continuously; however, this impression is an illusion.
+Someone with no knowledge of eye movements may have the impression that during reading, the eye sweeps across the text continuously; this impression is of course an illusion.
 Like in unconstrained scene-viewing, eye movements in reading consist of a series of fixations and saccades.

-> - On average, a fixation in reading last 200-250ms.
+> - On average, a fixation during reading lasts 200-250ms.
-> - With each saccade during reading the eye gaze usually moves about 7 to 9 letters for readers of English.
+> - With each saccade during reading, the eye gaze usually moves about 7 to 9 letters for readers of English.
 > - During reading, about 10-15% of saccades go backwards (*regressive saccades*).
-> - The *return sweeps* refers to the eye movement from the end of one line to the beginning of the next.
+> - *Return sweeps* refers to the eye movement from the end of one line to the beginning of the next.
 They usually start from 5-7 letters before the end of a line to 3-7 letters after the beginning of the next line.
 > - There are considerable individual differences in terms of average fixation duration and saccade length in reading.

 You may have noticed that saccade length is measured in letter spaces rather than viewing angles in reading.
 This is because saccade length during reading is relatively unaffected by the retinal size of the text: the eye moves about 7-9 letters with each saccade regardless of whether the text is 36cm to the eye or 72cm (or size 36 or size 72).

 Eye movements are not exactly the same across different writing systems.
 For example, readers of Chinese (where a character corresponds to a morpheme) typically move their eyes about 2 characters with a saccade; and readers of Japanese (where a character corresponds to a morpheme (*kanji*) or a syllable (*kana*)) have an average saccade length of 3.5 characters.
 In Hebrew, where vowels are often not represented orthographically, the average saccade length is also shorter than in English (5.5 characters/letters vs. 7-9 letters).
 The difference in saccade length across languages can be attributed to the difference in information density: while a word is on average 5 letters in English, it is about 2 characters in Chinese and Japanese.
-When the number of words is considered rather than the number of letters/characters, the average saccade lengths in English, Chinese, Japanese, and Hebrew are roughly comparable.
+When the number of words is considered rather than the number of letters/characters, the average saccade lengths in English, Chinese, Japanese, and Hebrew are roughly comparable [@schotter2015work].

 > Common measures you may see in a reading eye-tracking experiment:
 >